 ACOWAR, Ch.
 23

-An ancient death-god who carves the deaths he foresees into bone, and wears for each visitor a borrowed, devastating face.
+A death-god who carves the deaths he sees coming into bone, and wears a borrowed, devastating face for every visitor.
+Casual.

-He fell into Prythian from a vanished world with his twin and his elder brother, and chose the Prison as a refuge from them.
-He trades a question for a question, shows Feyre the son she has not yet borne, and dies in the war's last battle — smiling, because he saw it coming.
+He fell into Prythian from a vanished world with his twin and his elder brother, and chose the Prison to get away from them.
+He trades a question for a question, shows Feyre the son she hasn't borne yet, and dies in the war's last battle — smiling, because of course he saw it coming.

 The Reckoning